-Moreover, you are now able to analyze off-market properties based on the comparable data of the properties that are listed in the same neighborhood through the Property Marketplace.
+Moreover, you can now analyze off-market properties based on the comparable data of properties listed in the same neighborhood through the Property Marketplace.
 This is important for investors because many of the best investment opportunities never make it to the MLS.
 They’re bought and sold off-market, directly from the seller to buyer, sometimes with no agent involved.

-If you’re looking for off-market opportunities (though direct mail or driving for dollars), you can use Mashvisor for analyzing the investment potential of such properties.
-Mashvisor also gives you access to property owner data so you can identify off-market opportunities and get in touch with the owners directly through your dashboard using an intuitive email setup.
+If you’re looking for off-market opportunities (though direct mail or driving for dollars), you can use Mashvisor to analyze such properties' investment potential.
+Mashvisor also gives you access to property owner data to identify off-market opportunities and connect with the owners directly through your dashboard using an intuitive email setup.

 What I Don't Like

-To be clear, I don’t think Mashvisor is a perfect system (yet).
-With all the useful features it has to offer, I think it’s still missing some things.
+To be clear, I don't think Mashvisor is a perfect system (yet).
+With all the useful features it offers, I think it's still missing some things.

-It’s worth acknowledging that the team has been actively improving the data and tools they offer (I’ve seen several iterations of improvement since I first discovered the site over a year ago), and this is a great sign of what’s to come.
+It's worth acknowledging that the team has been actively improving the data and tools they offer (I've seen several iterations of improvement since I first discovered the site over a year ago), which is a great sign of what's to come.

-At the time of this writing, I still think the “Insights” tab on the site needs a bit of work, so users can see what data lives inside of the numbers represented here.
+At the time of this writing, I still think the “Insights” tab on the site needs some work, so users can see what data lives inside the numbers represented here.

 It seems like their goal was to make this tab simple and easy to understand (because showing more information tends to confuse), but the fact that users literally CAN'T see any other information, in my opinion, makes it much less useful.